 For more information on both programs please continue below, or email CoFGradStudentCouncil@oregonstate.edu with any questions.

 Forest GUMP Mentorship Program

 The Forest GUMP Mentorship Program is a year-long opportunity for undergraduate students to receive mentorship from graduate students within the College of Forestry.
 Undergraduate student mentees will be paired with graduate student mentors based on the mentee's academic and career interests.
 Mentors are expected to meet with their mentees at least twice during each academic quarter to provide guidance and support unique to each mentees needs.
-The Forest GUMP mentor program has been postponed until Fall 2020.

 Graduate Student Information:

 - Graduate students interested in serving as a mentor should submit a mentor application to the Graduate Student Council.